eng-gabs/cmms-api/readme.md

 # Tractian Backend Challenge API

 The purpose of this API is to fulfill Tractian's challenge demands.
-More information can be found on []
+More information about the company can be found on [this link](tractian.com/)

 ## Testing

 ### Production:

-This project has been deployed for testing purposes on [] and can be tested by anyone.
+This project has been deployed for testing purposes on [this link](https://cmms-api.herokuapp.com/api/) and can be tested by anyone.

 ### Postman: